Top 6 payment gateway providers for UK businesses in 2026

 Setting up a payment gateway may sound technical, but most providers make it straightforward.
 Here’s how to go from choosing one to accepting your first payment.

-Is the provider PCI DSS and SCA compliant in the UK?
+Is it safe and compliant in the UK?

 The Airwallex advantage

-What sets Airwallex apart is not just a cost-effective global infrastructure or fast payouts, but that it combines global acquiring with multi-currency accounts, FX, and financial tools in one place.
-That means less margin lost to unnecessary FX and conversion charges, fewer systems to manage, and more control over how you run your business.
+Airwallex helps you sell more, keep more, and grow faster.
+What sets it apart is not just low fees or fast payouts, but that it combines global payments with multi-currency accounts, FX, and financial tools in one place.
+That means less margin lost to hidden costs, fewer systems to manage, and more control over how you run your business.

 Here’s what you get with Airwallex: